History of Dentures

 During the 1700s, people began making dentures from natural materials, such as animal horn and bone.
 Later in the century, the first set of porcelain dentures were created by Alexis Duchâteau.
 These posed a problem, however, as they were prone to damage and were too white to look natural.

 Of course, one of the most famous denture wearers was George Washington.
 You may be familiar with stories about his wooden teeth.
-This is a misconception, however, as his dentures were actually comprised of a hippopotamus ivory base along with human and animal teeth.
+This is a misconception!
+George Washington had several sets of dentures over the years.
+The current denture on display at Mount Vernon is made of a led base with human, cow, and donky teeth fastened to it.
+Check out this article and video straight from Mount Vernon!

 It is important to note that while George Washington did not wear wooden dentures, they did exist.
 In fact, a Japanese priestess from the Kii Province was famous for her wooden prosthetic teeth.
 This style of appliance remained in use until the 19th century.